underthehai/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC16 - View contacts in travel plan**
+**Use case: UC16 - View friends in travel plan**

 **MSS**

 1. User <ins>navigates to a specific travel plan (UC1)</ins>.
-2. User requests to view contacts.
+2. User requests to view friends.
-3. Wanderlust shows the list of contacts.
+3. Wanderlust shows the list of friends.

     Use case ends.